GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 ## 12 Used tools

 - Atom (with MarkDown Preview Plus package) for writing Pandoc MarkDown with syntax highlighting and the preview feature.
-- Pandoc to craft the LaTeX document from the MD one and the pdf from the from the LaTeX.
+- Pandoc to craft the LaTeX document from the MD one and the pdf from the LaTeX.
 - TexShop to edit the LaTeX document
 (credits to [_Angtrim_](https://github.com/Angtrim/alloy-latex-highlighting) on GitHub for the Alloy syntax highlighting).
 - Alloy analyzer 4.2.